 Additional factors such as age or comorbid illnesses.

 Key components of many fall-prevention programs include addressing the risk factors, advocating exercise (including strength and balance training), review of medications taken, vision assessment, and a home safety assessment, with modifications as deemed necessary.
-The United States Preventive Services Task Force, for example, recommends exercise (e.g., tai chi or yoga) or physical therapy, plus vitamin D supplementation, for prevention of falls in community-dwelling adults ≥65 years of age who are at increased risk of falls, though meta-analyses have not shown benefit in terms of reduction of falls.
+The United States Preventive Services Task Force, for example, recommends exercise (e.g., tai chi or yoga) or physical therapy, plus vitamin D supplementation, for prevention of falls in community-dwelling adults ≥65 years of age who are at increased risk of falls.
+Meta-analyses of vitamin D supplementation has not shown benefit in terms of reduction of falls.
 A network meta-analysis found the following interventions were more effective than usual care at preventing falls that result in injuries:

 Several guidelines have examined the implementation of such interventions to prevent falls: